 As a result of this, we deliver courses that are practical, simple and give you effective skills to develop your rock climbing sessions.

-We have spent a lot of time analysing best practice and strive to be the best that we can be.
+We have spent a lot of time analysing best practice and strive to for excellence throughout our courses.

 We aim to deliver courses in a clear and thought-through style, that is progressive and structured and yet flexible enough to allow discussion and new ideas.
 We understand that candidates have different learning styles and we aim to deliver our courses to reflect this.